PopaVadim/Active-Directory-Home-Lab/README.md

 <br />
 <br />
 <br/>
-<b>I renamed the adapters so it’s easier to tell which one is which during the DC and DHCP set up.</b><br /><br />
+<b>I renamed the adapters so it’s easier to tell which one is which during the DC and DHCP setup.</b><br /><br />
 <img width="1677" alt="Renamed NIC Adapters" src="https://user-images.githubusercontent.com/117952272/206582327-b3be7895-a334-4d5b-9c18-ece55429c907.png">
 <br />
 <br />
 <br/>
 <b>Now we configure the internal network adapter according to our network diagram and assign it with the IP address of 172.16.0.1.
 We do not need to provide a default gateway since the Domain Controller is the gateway.
-Instead of using a DNS server address we assigned the preferred DNS Server with the loopback address since when we install Active Directory it automatically installs DNS so this server will use itself as a DNS.</b><br /><br />
+Instead of using a DNS server address, we assigned the preferred DNS Server with the loopback address since when we install Active Directory it automatically installs DNS so this server will use itself as a DNS.</b><br /><br />
 <img width="1677" alt="Internal NIC Config" src="https://user-images.githubusercontent.com/117952272/206583052-9334381e-9f41-4570-be52-34fa17410fb3.png">
 <br />
 <br />
 <br/>
-<b>In the System Settings we gave the PC a proper name as DC which stands for Domain Controller.</b><br /> <br />
+<b>In the System Settings we gave the PC a proper name DC which stands for Domain Controller.</b><br /> <br />
 <img width="1677" alt="Renamed PC to DC" src="https://user-images.githubusercontent.com/117952272/206584207-c9f3ba90-3654-427b-b97f-5ded6bc41f38.png">
 <br />
 <br />
 <br/>
-<b>After we renamed the PC we pursued to install the Active Directory.</b><br /><br />
+<b>After we renamed the PC we pursued installing the Active Directory.</b><br /><br />

 https://user-images.githubusercontent.com/117952272/206587478-7639ba7b-91f5-44ff-bcef-0c548a912ad2.mp4